A Commitment to Collaboration

 Learning

 We value the opportunity to learn from and with our partners.
-We grow from our past successes and, even more so, from our setbacks.
-We work to share what we have learned each step along the way.
+We grow from our past successes and, even more so, from our setbacks and seek to share what we have learned.

 DAVID SOLOMON